piotrstenke/Durian/src/Durian.DefaultParam/README.md

 ### 'new' modifier

 Both [Durian.Configuration.DefaultParamConfigurationAttribute](../Durian.Core/Configuration/_attr/DefaultParamConfigurationAttribute.cs) and [Durian.Configuration.DefaultParamScopedConfigurationAttribute](../Durian.Core/Configuration/_attr/DefaultParamScopedConfigurationAttribute.cs) define a *bool* *ApplyNewModifierWhenPossible* property.
-Thanks to this property, the user can specify whether to apply the *new* modifier whenever it is pleasable.
+Thanks to this property, the user can specify whether to apply the *new* modifier whenever it is placeable.
 By default, this property is set to *true*.

 If the *ApplyNewModifierWhenPossible* property is *true*, upon detecting a member with a colliding name, the *new* modifier will be applied to the generated member.